arvindsastha/2-Player-Chess-Game/README.md

 # 2-Player-Chess-Game

 ## Introduction ##
-Created a 2-player chess game using data structures in C.
+My very first coding project.
+Please do not mind coding style and efficiency. <br>Created a 2-player chess game using data structures in C.

 ` Data Structure used: **“Linked List”**`